top of page

 2pm–3pm Belltable

 Classicalkids.ie brings "Baroque N'Roll" to Limerick, offering a fun and interactive learning experience for families with pre-schoolers and children up to 7 or 8 years old.
-Hear and see Early Music from the 1700s performed live on stage by some of Ireland's leading string players of violin and double bass.
+Hear and see Early Music from the 1700s performed live on stage.
 Meet the instruments, play musical games, sing and dance, and learn about musical concepts such as pitch, rhythm, dynamics and tempo.
 All are welcome to come and have a closer look at the instruments at the end of the concert.

 €15 carer+child